 It’s not only the external validations, either.
 Sometimes, even when I’m feeling warmth and love, that shame pushes in and asks me if I really deserve to be happy.
 It finds a place deep inside of me where I feel vulnerable and hurt and insufficient, and it tells me I am not good enough.

 Shame keeps us silenced.
 It keeps us restrained and tempered, and it can make even the happiest moments feel unhappy.
 My eating disorder latched on to my shame; using symptoms was a way to temporarily numb the shame.
-But I've learned that I don't have to listen to that voice.
+But I’ve learned that I don’t have to listen to that voice.
 When it starts to sneak in, when it starts to tell me how broken and lacking I am, I talk back to it.
 It can help to have validation from my partner or a friend, but the thing that really works to silence the voice of shame is responding to it myself.
-If I can tell it that I don't believe it, that I am capable and worthy (even if, in the moment, I am not feeling convinced that I'm capable and worthy), it actually listens!
-And eventually, I start to believe in my own strength and competence and worthiness, too.
+If I can tell it that I don’t believe it, that I am capable and worthy (even if, in the moment, I am not feeling convinced that I’m capable and worthy), it actually listens!
+And eventually, I start to believe in my own strength, competence, and worthiness, too.

 We deserve to take up space!
 We deserve to take up physical and intellectual and creative room.
 We deserve the full extent of our entire bodies, of our big and full emotions, of our love, of our needs and wants, of our creative and intellectual potential.

 This is an ongoing process for me, but the more I work to embrace the fullness and strength of the spaces I fill, the more I am able to truly trust that I am qualified and worthy of those spaces.
 And the more I challenge that voice of shame, the more I am able to enjoy the abundance of the spaces that I inhabit.